St John's Anglican Church Precinct: Camden Park and the Macarthur Family

 The property division on John's death, the considerable expenses of the construction of the homestead, security, the cessation of the assignment of convicts to private service, drought, and poor economic conditions caused a significant upheaval in operation and financing of the estate.
 James and William responded by bringing free labourers out to the Colony using Governor Bourke's bounty system.
 With the introduction of these immigrants, the demographic structure of the Camden Park workforce changed dramatically from an almost exclusively male domain to one with families.
 The model of management turned to estate tenants on small farms of about 30–40 acre with incentives and opportunities for individuals to improve their situation.
 James and William established a model of paternalistic benevolence and management typical of English gentry.
 Their superior wealth and social standing enable him to dominate their community, a system entirely at odds with the entrepreneurial spirit of the Colony.

 In 1836 a plan for the private town of Camden went to the Surveyor-General's office.
 The project provided for the erection of a church, "the situation of which will be highly picturesque and commanding."
-The position of the Church was deliberate with clear site lines to the main house.
+The position of the Church was deliberate with clear sight lines to the main house.

 James and William were intelligent and capable men and their interests and morals were to characterise the development of the Camden Park Estate.
 Of the many things which they were fond of, such as theatre and history, they had a special interest in a well-made or picturesque landscape that could encapsulate and frame the works and lives of men and women.
 Consequently, during the early development of the estate they spent much time and money on developing the beauty of its landscape, which in time incorporated the township of Camden.
 James and William saw to the construction of three well-made and purposefully placed structures, St John's Anglican Church, Camden Park House, and the monument on John Macarthur's grave, that helped to form a triangular arrangement of subtle and elegant picturesque vistas.
 This was especially when they were contrasted with the intrinsic beauty of the surrounding "natural" landscape.
 Form the earliest trespasses of Europeans into this region they had considered the Camden landscape to be beautiful, almost a work of art, and satisfactory to the aesthetic notions of the time that valued the combination of the natural and the artificial (the works of man - anthropogenic).
 Adapting or improving this original canvas with the works of men could only add to its beauty in the minds of the Macarthurs and their contemporaries.